fzoric8/ros_utils/README.md

 Instructions for combining `jupyter notebook` and `virtualenv` can be found [here](https://janakiev.com/blog/jupyter-virtual-envs/)

-Packages that could be used for using bags and plotting is presented [here].
+Packages that could be used for using bags and plotting is presented [here](https://github.com/sikang/bag_plot).

 There's also great introductory material for [Data logging and processing using rosbag](https://www.fer.unizg.hr/_download/repository/lec08-rosbag-ipython.pdf).

+Use [plotly](https://dash.plotly.com/) if you want to create awesome interactive HTML graphs.